LukeYasu/Pokemon-Wordle/README.md

 Utilized Technologies: TypeScript, CSS, HTML

 ## Features
-- User can play a daily pokemon guessing game
+- User can play a Pokémon guessing game
 - User can view attributes about the pokemon being guessed
+- User can see which attributes match with the mystery Pokémon by the green background color
-- User can view hints to help with guessing(blurry image, blurry silhouette, pokemon audio)
+- User can view hints to help with guessing(blurry silhouette, blurry image, letters in Pokémon name)
 - User can replay the game